A Caveat and Affiliates

 Avoid dry soil

 One of the number one causes of Boston ferns dying is dry soil.
-Check the earth every day, and if the ground feels dry, make sure to give it some water.
+Check the earth daily, and if the ground feels dry, give it some water.
 Since Boston ferns prefer to be grown in high-peat moss potting mixtures, ensure that the peat moss is thoroughly hydrated.
 It is a smart practice to soak the Boston fern pot once a month or so too.
 However, After this, make careful to let it drain thoroughly.

 Boston fern houseplant care demands proper sunlight.
 When receiving indirect, filtered sunshine, Boston ferns perform best.
 Place them anywhere if they’re outside, where they’ll get sunlight by tree branches or holes in a porch roof.
 Moreover, Place them by a window if they are indoors.
 You don’t want to be in the shadows of your ferns, but you don’t want them to be in full sunshine.